gecko242/CarPiHat/README.md

 # Opto-Isolated Inputs:
 The board features a few general purpose inputs, that can be used for things such as an ilumination sense, reverse detect or handbrake input.
 These are pretty standard opto-isolated inputs, and can accept between 12-18V. a HIGH input will bring the corresponding Pi GPIO pin HIGH.
 There is no difference between the "Reverse" or "Ilumination" input, and the "IN_1" and "IN_2" inputs, other than their names, so they can all be used interchangebly.

+**NOTE** If you are using the SPI peripheral (including the CAN interface), it may be neccesary to redirect the CS1 pin, as it is shared with the reverse input.
+If you are having trouble getting the reverse input to work, consider adding the following to "/boot/config.txt"

+>dtoverlay=spi0-cs,cs1_pin=24

+This redirects the pin to BCM24, although you can use any other unused pin.

 **GPIO Layout:**
 - Reverse: **BCM7**
 - Ilumination: **BCM13**